tigerfarm/arduino/Altair101/README.md

 The project started late October 2019 after seeing an Altair 8800 as a background prop in the UK TV series, IT Crowd.
 It re-sparked my interest.
 Online, I found information on the Altair 8800 and that there were a number of clones.
 I began with a studying the videos.
-The [first video](https://www.youtube.com/watch?v=suyiMfzmZKs) was a great intro to using an Altair.
+The [first video](https://www.youtube.com/watch?v=suyiMfzmZKs) was a great intro to using the Altair front panel.
+I could follow what he was talking about.
+I wanted to try it.

 There was video of the 8-Bit Guy talking about what his dream computer machine would be.
 It had some great tips: keep what was enjoyable from the past and update with the modern components to avoid the difficulties of the past.